maxwattan/maxwattan/README.md

 ### Hi, my name is Max.
 I am a fellow at Pursuit, an intensive 12-month software engineering fellowship with a 10% acceptance rate.
-Outside of building javascript codes some of my hobbies include: cooking, baking, fishing, exercising/stretching.
+Outside of building javascript codes some of my hobbies include: cooking, baking, fishing, exercising and stretching.

 <!--
 **maxwattan/maxwattan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.